EdGemmill/JSReactApps/react/02_components.md

 Over the course of the next few challenges we're going to build a react-based gig-listing website.
 I recommend keeping this project in a separate repo from the other exercises you'll be doing in this module.
-As we go, please feel free to add your own touches and style to the page, either by adding extra functionality, or with CSS files.
+As we go, please add your own touches and style to the page, either by adding extra functionality, or with CSS files.

 1. Follow the instructions on the
    [Makers React Template](https://github.com/makersacademy/react-template) to